Thomas Lee (army captain): Rebellion in the Pale

-In 1581, Lee and his wife were cited in a petition to Lord Deputy Grey for wrongs done to Robert Pipho, who again complained against him in the following year for cattle theft.
-However, Grey was relying on him to counter the Eustace rebellion in the Pale and suppressed the charges.
+In 1581, Lee and his wife were cited in a petition to Lord Deputy Grey for wrongs done to Robert Pipho, who made further complaint against him in the following year for cattle theft.
+However, Grey was relying on Lee to counter the Eustace rebellion in the Pale and suppressed the charges.
 Lee managed to capture the rebel brother of Viscount Baltinglass, Thomas Eustace, and incurred the displeasure of the Earl of Ormond, who objected to his invasions of Tipperary, describing him as, "this railing fellow".
 The following year in Waterford he had to clear himself of "clamorous complaints".

 In February 1583, after the suppression of the rebellion, Lee's company of 24 horsemen was disbanded.
 He was commended by the archbishop of Dublin, Adam Loftus, and Geoffrey Fenton, the latter commenting that he was "not without his portion of that common and secret envy which biteth most of us that serve here".
 At the same time Grey wrote to the queen's secretary, Walsingham, that Lee should have 200 Irish soldiers to conduct into Flanders, noting that "Lee is settled to reform his mis-spent life by hazard in service".

 Lee had taken into his custody various properties of Baltinglas, for which he made petition, and managed to settle in Kildare, where he proposed to defend the country with 25 horsemen and 50 foot.
 This proposal was favoured by Loftus, who noted that Lee, "hath so weeded out those parts of that lewd sort of people as the inhabitants of their own report find great quiet and better security of their lives, goods and cattle than of many years they have had".
 The privy council wrote to Lee in July 1583 granting the horse and men.